 Lawn Care Job Description: How to Write Your Own [+ Free Template]

-Lawn care job description template
+Lawn care job description example

-Lawn Care Specialist – Mow & Sow
+Lawn Care Specialist, Full Time – Mow & Sow

 Mow & Sow is hiring a hardworking lawn care specialist to help manage outdoor spaces for residential and commercial clients.
 Our typical lawn service maintenance contracts include grass and hedge trimming, fertilizer application, weed control, and occasional planting.